 What still has a hell of a head start on artificial intelligence?
 The human brain.
 And precisely, researchers plan to use human brain cells in biocomputers to design the AIs of tomorrow.

-Since the advent of ChatGPT, we talk about it all the time.
+Since the advent of ChatGPT, we talk regarding it all the time.
 Artificial intelligence is now everywhere.
 She knows how to code, write essays, draw, make music, speeches and even write books.
 But AI has also shown its limits.
 So to go further and make sure we better understand what we have in our heads, scientists at Johns-Hopkins University in the United States have added a bit of real “brain juice”.

 They have designed what they call an organoid intelligence, or IO.
 It may be scary, but there really are human brain cells in this IO.
 The organoids in question would be clusters of living tissue that come from stem cells.
 They would be nourished by microvasculature with fluids.
 Their electrical signals would then be picked up by micro-electrodes.
 Finally, the result would be analyzed by algorithms that rely on AIs as we know them.
-By comparing several of these pieces of “brain”, the researchers imagine that the power could ultimately be similar to that of the human brain.
+By comparing several of these pieces of “brain”, the researchers imagine that the power might ultimately be similar to that of the human brain.
 This biocomputer with 3D cellular structures is described in an article published in the journal Frontiers in Science.
 The lab has even developed rudimentary prototypes of IO.
 They are not even vascularized and remain very fragile.

 A biocomputer to consume little with colossal power